michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 There are some limitations, but those are easily overcome with a good work-flow and an understanding of how to interact between the two file systems.

-This next section will go in-depth between the differences between Windows, Mac, Linux, and explain more about POSIX, UNIX, and non- ~IX OS systems.
+This next section will go in-depth between the differences between Windows, Mac, Linux, and explain more about POSIX, UNIX, and non- ~IX Operating Systems.
 This is here to broaded your understanding, but if you are already comfortable with this topic, then skip to [Why the Subsystem for Linux then?](#why-the-subsystem-for-linux-then?)

 ### What is Linux?